 If you’d like to be a mentee (receive advice) or a mentor (give advice), please fill out this form.

-After you fill out one of the above forms, we will either match you with a mentor/mentee (if you selected this option) or, if you indicated that you would like to schedule meetings on an as-need basis, we will email you a unique registration link that when used, will automatically add you to the MAGIC mentoring platform.
+After you fill out one of the above forms, we will either match you with a mentor/mentee in our program (if you selected this option) or, if you indicated that you would like to schedule meetings on an as-need basis, we will add you to our MAGIC group in HuskyLink for drop-in mentoring.
 If you have any questions, email us at email@example.com.